Cognigy/Documentation/docs/ai/deploy/endpoint-reference/voice-copilot.md

 ## Prerequisites

-!!! note
-    The prerequisites below are only necessary if you are using **Voice Copilot version 4.64** or earlier.
-As of version **4.65**, Voice Copilot is included in the Cognigy AI installation and enabled automatically.
+For version 4.65 and later, this Endpoint is enabled by default.

-Activate this Endpoint on the Cognigy side:
+For version 4.64 and earlier, enable this Endpoint on the Cognigy.AI side:

 - If you have a shared or dedicated SaaS installation, contact Cognigy technical support.
-- If you have an on-premise installation, specify the following feature flag: `FEATURE_ENABLE_AGENT_ASSIST_VOICE: true`.
+- If you have an on-premises installation, specify the following feature flag: `FEATURE_ENABLE_AGENT_ASSIST_VOICE: true`.

 ## Generic Endpoint Settings